material-motion/material-motion/specifications/actors.md

 **Who creates them?*: Runtimes create Actors when a transaction is committed.

-**Initialization**: The Runtime initializes the Actor by providing a target.
+**Initialization**: The Runtime initializes the Actor by providing a target instance.

 **Optional methods**: Every method described below should be **optional** for the Actor.